 - The individual had a license in another jurisdiction reinstated after a suspension or revocation.

 - The individual was denied issuance or renewal of a professional license or certificate in any other jurisdiction for any reason other than an inadvertent administrative error.

 - The individual was convicted of a crime or subjected to pending criminal charges in another jurisdiction other than a minor traffic violation.
 A minor traffic violation is any traffic infractions under $1000 not involving alcohol, dangerous drugs, or controlled substances.

 - The individual's license, permit, registration, certificate, or other authority to practice any profession in this or any other state or foreign country or to practice before any state, federal, or local court or agency, or the Public Company Accounting Oversight Board was revoked, suspended, denied, surrendered, disciplined, or sanctioned.

-- The individual acquired any judgment or arbitration award involving professional conduct in the amount of thirty thousand dollars ($30,000) or greater.
+- The individual acquired any judgment or arbitration award involving professional conduct in the amount of $30,000 or greater.

 Notification of Pending Criminal Charges

 An out-of-state licensed CPA who is exercising a practice privilege in California must report to the CBA any pending criminal charges, other than for a minor traffic violation, in any jurisdiction within 30 days from the date the individual has knowledge of those charges by completing the Practice Privilege Notification of Pending Criminal Charges Form.

 An out-of-state licensed CPA must cease practicing public accountancy in California for any of the following reasons and report it to the CBA on a Cessation of Practice Privilege Form: